jlangch/venice/doc/readme/json-lines.md

 ```

 Decimals avoid this problem and are the means of choice when dealing
-with financial amounts but JSON does not support decimals as data type.
+with financial amounts.
+But JSON does not support decimals as data type.

 Venice decimals are converted to strings by default: